 Protection from Start to Finish

 If you are planning a large construction or development project, you should protect yourself from start to finish with the construction bond.
 This bond is designated to provide full protection from financial loss, if the project is not completed by the deadline or per the contract.
-While a bond from a Canadian surety bond company is normally issued for extremely large, expensive projects, they are also available for small to medium projects.
+While a bond from a Canadian surety company like ConstructionBond is normally issued for extremely large, expensive projects, they are also available for small to medium projects.

-The surety or Bond Company will draw up the contract, so it suits both the construction company (principal) and the customer.
+The Bond Company will draw up the contract, so it suits both the construction company (principal) and the customer.
 They will oversee the bond and if the customer is forced to file a complaint, which is done through the surety, an investigation will initiate.
 At the end of the investigation, a decision will be made either in favour of the customer or principal.
 The customer will be pain the full amount of the total contract amount, if the surety’s decision is in their favour.
 At this time, the surety will seek out the principal and expect to be paid in full.